 “For I know the plans I have for you, “declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

-And I repeat, Trust God.
-Nothing is too hard for HIM.
+And I repeat, trust God.
+Remain in Him and trust Him because Nothing is too hard for HIM.

 NOTE: This write up is chiefly composed of a select section from Selwyn Hughes‘ Book ‘Marriage as God intended’.
 It also contains bits of insights from my own early experience as a counselor.

 – Chingngaihlian Tunglut